Investigamer/mtg-vectors/README.md

 can be distributed to outside apps when the repository is updated.

 # Python Setup (Poetry)
-We like to use Poetry for managing the project environment, dependencies, etc. It is highly recommended to install setup this project using the Poetry method, ESPECIALLY if you plan to contribute to the project.
+We like to use Poetry for managing the project environment, dependencies, etc. It is highly recommended to setup this project using the Poetry method, ESPECIALLY if you plan to contribute to the project.
 If you wish to set up the project without using Poetry, skip to [this](#python-setup-without-poetry) section.
 1. Install poetry if you don't have it.